cevoaustralia/cloudwatch-log-retention-manager/README.rst

 4. **override** - optional - if set will require the exact retentionInDays values to be compliant, otherwise any log retention is considered compliant - default: false
 5. **showAlways** - optional - when set, will show all log groups that match irrespective of their compliance - default: false

+Optionally the **logPrefix** can be an array of patterns to be collected into the matching group.

 Example::

     retentionPatterns: